Cypriot National Guard: Military service

 Military service in the Republic of Cyprus is mandatory for males.
 Today, the obligatory service period is 14 months.
 Currently, only Greek Cypriots serve in the military.
-Legally, the Greek Cypriot community comprises the ethnic Greek population as well as Cypriots belonging to three Christian minorities—the Armenians, Latin Rite Catholics and Maronites.
+Legally, the Greek Cypriot community comprises the ethnic Greek population as well as Cypriots belonging to three Christian minorities—the Armenians, and Catholics of the Latin and Maronite Churches.
 Since 2008, service is mandatory for all members of the Greek Cypriot community and not only for ethnic Greek Cypriots.
 The current supreme commander is a Greek military commander, as have been all of his predecessors.

-All male visitors, irrespective of what citizenship they hold, to the island of military age (16 and over) who have a parent of Cypriot extraction are also eligible for military service; to be rendered exempt from military service they are required to obtain an exit visa from a Defence Ministry office in order to legally leave the island.

-The Cyprus National Guard has since 2016 aimed to move towards semi-professionalization.
-In the scope of this change, the military serviced time was reduced from 24 months to 14 months, whilst about 3,000 professional soldiers were hired.
+The Cyprus National Guard has since 2016 aimed to move towards semi-professionalization, in the scope of this change, the military serviced time was reduced from 24 months to 14 months, whilst about 3,000 professional soldiers were hired.
 Even though long wished for by the public, these changes have been said to be no more than a political expediency.
 The way in which the semi-professionalization has been conducted has been illustrated as unprofessional and undermining the ability of the force, by academic researchers.

 Europe's defence is present in Cyprus through Permanent Structured Cooperation.
 The government had argued for it to increase deterrence against any intervention on the island.
 Cyprus has made available the military base in Paphos and the naval base in Zygi, along with other facilities.
 These have been upgraded and equipped with electronic surveillance systems.

 The force has in recent years experienced exponential draft dodging (in Greek: φυγοστρατία).
 Many policies have been designed, yet the issue has not been effectively managed.